© Eso Antons Benjamins, a.k.a. Jaņdžs

 On material deprivation in Latvia.

-On the theme of “more-equal-than-others” George Orwell's Animal Farm
+On the theme of “more-equal-than-others” George Orwell's Animal Farm.

 A recommended read: “The Theory and Practice of Oligarchical Collectivism” by Emmanuel Goldstein (A book within a book from George Orwell's "1984").
 An article to orient yourself on populism in America (and hear the echo in Latvia), Retrieving the Democrats’ Reason for Being by Sam Smith.